The City of Melville is home to an abundance of wildlife, from mammals, birds, reptiles, amphibians and fish.

 If you are interested in having a Backyard Hive, please contact the City of Melville for approval.
 We recommend not having hives if you live close to a bushland area.

-Foxes and cats are caught at night using traps and the animals are then removed from reserves.
+Fox trapping will be commencing in various bushland reserves across the City in September 2021 and will be occurring periodically over Spring and Summer.
+Foxes are caught at night using traps and the animals are then removed from reserves.
 If fox dens are located, they are destroyed where possible to prevent other foxes from moving in.

 The control of rabbits needs to be undertaken at the same time as fox and cat removals to prevent them from preying on native animals when their rabbit food source is reduced.